geoffrey-young/RecommendationEngine/README.md

    * Normalizing the data to remove extraneous characters (embedded newlines, non-renderable UTF-8 symbols, etc).

-2. An exported PNG [draw.io](https://www.draw.io) diagram representing your pipeline.
+2. A diagram (exported as a `png`) representing your pipeline and its components.

 3. A (merged and closed) pull request from your feature branch (`phase_1`) to your master that covers all your code, utilities, notes, and so on.